How to Travel for Free: Credit Cards, Travel Rewards and Cashback Portals

 There are plenty of ways to travel on a tight budget if you’re young and single.
 We’ve all heard those tips: hitchhiking, couch surfing, staying in hostels or bartending at night while you surf during the day.
 And they’re great tips if they fit your lifestyle.
 But I’m not young anymore.
 I’m married with a child who needs 3 square meals a day and a quiet place to sleep.

-So, whether you’re heading to the strip in laganas or a relaxing spa break, instead of trimming your budget, use travel rewards to go where you want but for less money.
-If you’re extremely diligent then one vacation can pay for the next.
+So instead of trimming our budget I use travel rewards to go where I want but for less money.
+If I’m extremely diligent then one vacation can pay for the next.
 In most cases, though, it’s a “Buy 3 Vacations, Get 1 Free” deal.

 This three-part series includes a variety of ways you can save enough money and/or rewards to travel for free.
 The final post will also include a few scenarios of how you can get a vacation for next to nothing.